-This plant community is dominated by three-tip sagebrush with reduced amounts of bluebunch wheatgrass and other deep-rooted perennial bunchgrasses.
+Reduced amounts of Bluebunch wheatgrass, Thurber's needlegrass, and other bunchgrasses.
+This plant community is dominated by three-tip sagebrush with reduced amounts of bluebunch wheatgrass and other deeprooted bunchgrasses.
 Sandberg bluegrass and bottlebrush squirreltail have increased in the understory.
-All deep-rooted perennial bunchgrasses are typically in low vigor.
+All deeprooted bunchgrasses are typically in low vigor.
 Three-tip sagebrush has increased as well as some other tall shrubs.
 This state has developed due to improper grazing management and lack of fire.
 Some cheatgrass and medusahead may have invaded the site.

-Figure 5.
+Figure 4.
 Plant community growth curve (percent production by month).
 ID0305, ARTRV SOUTH .

-Community 1.3 Bunchgrass dominated
+Community 1.3